Welcome to Valley Green - Central Minnesota's Lawn Care Leader since 1990!

 The larvae begin to pupate, preparing to turn into adults.

-At this point, you may noticed up to 30% of your trees canopy is not producing leaves and has died.
-A huge amount of your ash tree has been affected, and this is when most people call Valley Green Companies for help.
+At this point, you may have noticed that up to 30% of your tree’s canopy stopped producing leaves and has died.
+This is when most people call Valley Green Companies for help.
 Treatment must start right away.

 Year 1 – Summer / May-June